hannocoetzer/AsciiRPG/README.md

 🎮 Game Overview

-This is a terminal-based ASCII adventure game written in modern C++ using the ncurses library.
-You control a hero and explore procedurally constructed maps filled with enemies, weapons, and treasures — all rendered with ASCII characters.
+This is a terminal-based C++ ASCII adventure game.
+You are Stag, the Hero, exploring a world that gets manually/ procedurally constructed filled with enemies, weapons, and treasures.

 ![Game Screenshot](images/game_screen.jpg)